WiFi...Go Big or Go Home

 1) Ease of management

 One of the more useful features of business grade access points is the ease with which you can manage them.
 You can push out any changes to configurations made centrally to the entire setup.
-These systems can also migrate client devices from from congested access point to less busy ones.
+These systems can also migrate client devices from congested access point to less busy ones.
 Latency sensitive applications such as VoIP calls are also less likely to get disconnected on moving around the office.

 2) Support for multiple wifi networks